sed Command in Linux (Find and Replace Strings in Files)

 sed -i.bak 's/foo/linux/g' file.txt

-Once you’ve mastered the basics of sed, you can move on to its more advanced capabilities.
-With support for regular expressions, line-specific operations, and complex text transformations, the sed command becomes an even more powerful tool for handling even the most intricate text manipulation tasks.
+Once you’ve mastered the basics, you can move on to sed‘s more advanced capabilities.
+Regular expressions let you match flexible patterns instead of literal strings, opening up possibilities like finding all IP addresses, standardizing date formats, or extracting specific data structures.
+Combined with line-specific operations and multi-file workflows, sed becomes an even more powerful tool for handling intricate text manipulation tasks.

 Output: